klaygomes/dotfiles/README.md

 ## License

-DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE, Version 2, December 2004
+DO WHAT THE F**K YOU WANT TO PUBLIC LICENSE, Version 2, December 2004

 [READ MORE](/blob/master/LICENSE)